 From here, anything is possible.
 Begin your creative journey.

-Whether you enter directly into your program of choice, arrive at ECU with a major in mind, or you’re curious about every possible path, First-Year Foundation will prepare you for your future.
+Whether you enter directly into your program of choice, arrive at ECU with a specific program in mind or you’re curious about every possible path, Foundation year will prepare you for your future.

 All our undergraduate programs begin with Foundation.
 Not only will you make lifelong connections with your peers, but you’ll also develop the skills and insights necessary to succeed in your chosen discipline.
 Through a range of art, design and media courses, you’ll explore your creativity and discover your passion.

 What You Will Learn

 Our faculty will help you to develop the fundamental skills necessary for your advanced studies in second, third and fourth year.
 This will include hands-on activities in the studio, and history and theory in the classroom.
 You’ll have the chance to create and learn in the physical world, as well as the digital universe.